marclove/handbook/becoming-a-gaslighter.md

 ## Let's do stuff

 Ideally, the best way for us to learn more about you is to work together.
-For developers we'd like to pair program together.
+For developers we'd like to pair program with you.
 For designers we'd like to work on a project and try to integrate your work with ours.